CemraJC/smart-autocurtains/README.md

 stepper motor to one with higher torque.
 A stepper upgrade is difficult work, and is left as an exercise only to advanced users.

-I will not be corresponding with anyone asking how to upgrade their system.

 ## Something is probably broken.

 If there are no green flashes on startup, confirm that the LEDs are functional.